kaiachain/kaia-docs/docs/learn/computation/debug-tracing.md

 **NOTE**: Since Kaia v1.0.1 `callTracer` and `fastCallTracer` are identical as they consolidated to one native (Go) implementation.

 **NOTE**: Since Kaia v1.0.1 `callTracer` and `fastCallTracer` outputs are updated to more correctly reflect the execution.
 The same transaction could have yielded different trace in previous versions.
+See the [GitHub PR](https://github.com/kaiachain/kaia/pull/15) for the details.

 - Predefined tracers
   - `callTracer` traces contract calls and contract creation within a transaction (internal tx).
 Returns the specific call or create opcode, revert reason, and gas spending at each call frame.
 Its use has been discouraged for slow speed, but since v1.0.1 the problem was resolved.
 Developers can safely use this tracer.